What is a family doctor?

 Once you have the names of a few doctors, call their offices to get more information.
 Some things that you should ask include:

 - What is the average wait time to get an appointment with the doctor?

 - How many doctors are in the practice?

-- The doctor explains things so that you can understand.
+- Did the doctor explain things so that I understood?